wowkazmir/Developing-Data-Products/README.md

 Developing Data Products Course Project
 ==================================

-This repo contains the files and documents for a shiny app developed for the Developing Data Products course in the Data Science Specialization.
+This repo contains the files and documents for a shiny app developed for the Developing Data Products course in the Data Science Specialization on Coursera.

 ## Shiny Application